 The default location for the secrets is /etc/swiftnbd/secrets.conf, and an alternative location can be provided using –secrets flag.

-Then run the control tool with setup command using the container name as first parameter and the maximum number of objects you want to allocate as second parameter:
+Then run the setup tool using the container name as first parameter:

 After the container is setup, it can be served with swiftnbd-server:

 For debugging purposes the -vf flag is recommended (verbose and foreground).